 - Improve posture

 - Improve balance during movement

 Muscular endurance, unlike strength, is the ability of a muscle to make repeated contractions over a period of time.
-This is used in day-to-day life in activities such as climbing stairs, digging the garden and cleaning.
-Muscular endurance is also important in sports, such as football (repeated running and kicking), tennis (repeated swinging of the arm to hit the ball) and swimming (repeating the stroke).
+This is used in day-to-day life in activities such as climbing stairs, digging in the garden, and cleaning.
+Muscular endurance is also important in sports, such as football (repeated running and kicking), tennis (repeated swinging of the arm to hit the ball), and swimming (repeating the stroke).

 - Excess body fat can contribute to developing a number of health problems such as heart disease and diabetes